SAWGRASS MILLS

 Sunrise, Florida

-The Western Development Corporation of Washington, DC was formed in 1967.
+The Western Development Corporation, of Washington, DC, was formed in 1967.
 In 1984, they entered into a joint venture with West Germany's KanAm Grunderbesitz GmbH.
 The first shopping mall project to evolve from this pairing, Virginia's POTOMAC MILLS, was dedicated in September 1985.

-Originally encompassing 650,000 leasable square feet, it was a unique and trend-setting retail center which eschewed traditional anchor department stores in favor of several junior anchor-sized, off-price retailers.
+It was a unique and trend-setting retail center which eschewed traditional anchor department stores in favor of several junior anchor-sized, off-price retailers.
 The value mega mall was born!

 The second Western-KanAm endeavor, Philadelphia's FRANKLIN MILLS, debuted in May 1989.
 Clocking in at over 1 million leasable square feet, it would be substantially bested by the next Mills mall project.
 This was under construction at a 138-acre site, located 10.7 miles northwest of downtown Fort Lauderdale, in the Broward County suburb of Sunrise.